Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Alabama and its opponents have combined to score more than 58.5 points in seven of 10 games this season.
+- Alabama and its opponents have gone over the current 58.5-point total in seven of 10 games this season.

 - Arkansas and its opponents have combined to score more than 58.5 points in four of 11 games this season.

-- The two teams combine to average 75.5 points per game, 17.0 more than the total in this contest.
+- The two teams combine to score 75.5 points per game, 17.0 more than the total in this contest.

-- The 41.1 combined points per game that these two squads have allowed this season are 17.4 fewer than the 58.5 over/under in this contest.
+- These two squads combine to allow 41.1 points per game, 17.4 fewer than this contest's over/under.

-- Crimson Tide games this season feature an average total of 63.4 points, a number 4.9 points higher than Saturday's over/under.
+- The Crimson Tide and their opponents have scored an average of 63.4 points per game in 2021, 4.9 more than Saturday's total.

-- In 2021, games involving the Razorbacks have averaged a total of 54.4 points, 4.1 fewer than this game's set over/under.
+- The 58.5 total in this game is 4.1 points higher than the 54.4 average total in Razorbacks games this season.

 Alabama Stats and Trends

-- Alabama has six wins against the spread in 10 games this season.

-- The Crimson Tide have an against the spread record of 3-2 in their five games when favored by 21 points or more so far this season.
+- The Crimson Tide are 3-2 ATS when favored by 21 points or more this season.

-- Alabama's games this year have gone over the total in four out of 10 opportunities (40%).
+- Alabama's games this year have eclipsed the over/under four times in 10 opportunities (40%).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.